 Not in Vietnam.
 The clothes protect against the extreme UV rays from the sun.
 People wear masks to stop themselves breathing in the clouds of pollution.
 After living in Vietnam for a few months, most Westerners wear face masks.
 Some of the long-term expats even wear their jumpers when it’s close to 40°C/ 100°F.

 3. Vietnam is an affordable destination to live and travel

 Travelling in Vietnam is about as budget-friendly as it gets.
-Backpackers can often stretch their daily expenses for food, accommodation and activities to less than $30 or $40 (USD) a day.
+Backpackers who are planning a trip to Vietnam can often stretch their daily expenses for food, accommodation and activities to less than $30 or $40 (USD) a day.

 You can buy bottles of local beer for as little as a dollar a bottle.
 Glasses of craft beer cost more, but still a fraction of the price back home.
 A delicious meal in a family-owned restaurant usually comes to less than $5 with a drink.